asaxena012/decaCopy/README.md

 # DecaCopy

-DecaCopy is a popup chrome extension that keeps track of your 10 recently copied text items in the browser in editable boxes.
+DecaCopy is a popup chrome extension that keeps track of your 10 recently copied text items in the browser in editable and draggable boxes.
 Doesn't lose the data on closing the tab/browser.

 ## Key Features